Ceelog/phpdoc-en/src/book/reflection.md

 <span class="methodname">ReflectionParameter::getDefaultValue</span> (
 <span class="methodparam">void</span> )

-Gets the default value of the parameter for a user-defined function or method.
+Gets the default value of the parameter for any user-defined or internal function or method.
 If the parameter is not optional a <span class="classname">ReflectionException</span> will be thrown.

 ### Parameters